 Experienced Violent Crimes Lawyers in New Jersey

 Violent offenses are typically characterized by conduct intended to threaten or injure a victim.
 Often, violent crimes are charged as indictable offenses (felonies) in New Jersey.
 Thus, individuals accused of violent crimes face the harshest criminal penalties if convicted.
-Aside from prison or jail time and debilitating fines, having a felony conviction on your criminal record can result in the loss of important personal and professional freedoms, such as the right to vote and bear arms, and the inability to find gainful employment or obtain loans for school or housing.
+Aside from jail time and debilitating fines, having a felony conviction on your criminal record can result in the loss of important personal and professional freedoms, such as the right to vote and bear arms, and impact one’s ability to find gainful employment or obtain loans for school or housing.

-The thought of a “violent crime” may conjure an unrealistic picture of a stranger randomly attacking a victim on the street, or some other random, unprovoked attack.
-Although these sort of violent crimes do occur, more often they involve simple disputes that got out of hand; for example, when tempers flare during a domestic argument and threats are made in the heat of the moment.
-Or during a sporting event, fans may be drinking in the parking lot when they become involved in a physical altercation.
-Another common example is a bar fight.
-People can be falsely accused of sexual assault or rape by a spurned ex-spouse.
-Regardless of your situation, you don’t want your future to become clouded by a violent crime conviction.
+The thought of a “violent crime” may conjure an unrealistic picture of a stranger randomly attacking a victim on the street or some other random, unprovoked attack.
+Although these sort of violent crimes do occur, more often they involve simple disputes that got out of hand.
+Whatever your case, you don’t want your future to become clouded by a violent crime conviction.
 By hiring a respected criminal defense lawyer at the earliest possible opportunity, you can begin fighting back against unfounded or overly harsh charges.
+Contact Shebell & Shebell.

-There are various types of manslaughter in New Jersey, including voluntary and involuntary manslaughter, vehicular manslaughter and aggravated manslaughter by eluding.
-Voluntary manslaughter is often referred to as a “crime of passion”—where the killing is not premeditated.
+Manslaughter: There are various types of manslaughter in New Jersey, including voluntary, involuntary, vehicular, and aggravated manslaughter by eluding.
+Voluntary manslaughter is often referred to as a “crime of passion” when the killing is not premeditated.
 Involuntary manslaughter involves criminal negligence, where the perpetrator lacked the intent to kill someone.

-If you kill someone while eluding a police officer, even if their death is unintentional, you can face 10 to 30 years in prison, a $200,000 fine and an order to pay restitution to the victim’s family.
+Aggravated manslaughter by eluding: If you kill someone while eluding a police officer, even if their death is unintentional, you can face 10 to 30 years in prison, a $200,000 fine, and an order to pay restitution to the victim’s family.

-An assault occurs when a person injures or attempts to injure another person without legal justification.
-The different levels of assault depend on various factors, including the seriousness of the victim’s injury, whether a weapon was used in commission of the assault, or whether the victim is provided special protection by New Jersey law (e.g., they are a police officer or other public official).
+Simple assault/aggravated assault: An assault occurs when a person injures or attempts to injure another person without legal justification.
+The different levels of assault depend on various factors, including the seriousness of the victim’s injury, whether a weapon was used in the commission of an assault, or whether the victim is provided special protection by New Jersey law (e.g., they are a police officer or other public official).
 The seasoned criminal defense lawyers at Shebell & Shebell have successfully handled countless assault cases throughout the state.

-A sex offense conviction will be placed on your criminal record and can result in your name being placed on New Jersey’s sex offender registry.
-Being placed on the registry can mean a lifetime of public scrutiny, and the need to deal with complex registration requirements every time you move or get a new job.
-Even if the encounter involved mutual interest, if one of the parties is under the age of legal consent you can be charged with statutory rape and put on the state sex offender registry.
+Sexual assault and rape: A sex offense conviction will be placed on your criminal record and can result in your name being placed on New Jersey’s sex offender registry.
+Being placed on the registry can mean a lifetime of public scrutiny and the need to deal with complex registration requirements every time you move or get a new job.
+Even if the encounter involved mutual interest, if one of the parties is under the age of legal consent, you can be charged with statutory rape and put on the state sex offender registry.

 Other common violent crimes in New Jersey include: